Micro-Processing-Minions/Indian-Tourism/README.md

 [x] Our Own Backend API
-[x] Contact Form Submition into a google sheet(as our db) [x] The whole thing is build with react so it was fun to implement our new knowledge
+[x] Contact Form Submition into a google sheet(as our db) [x] The whole thing is build with react so it was fun to implement our new knowledge [x] If your Location is not in the Menu you can search it in our search box and our intelligent search will Find it for you :) (experimental: things might break)